sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/http-cors/README.md

 # HTTP: CORS

 When a browser makes an HTTP request with something like `fetch`, by default it will only make that request to a URL on the same domain for security reasons.
-This is restrictive.
-Ordinarily, it means a website can't use any third-party API, or even an API that's on a different subdomain.
+Ordinarily, that would mean a website can't use any third-party API, or even an API that's on a different subdomain.

-Meanwhile, APIs often have a need to restrict which sites can make requests to them.
-If another server is requesting data from the API, the IP address can be blocked or throttled.
-This strategy doesn't work with web clients, because all an attacker needs to do to send a request from a new IP address is go to a different wifi hotspot.

-There's a strategy that helps address both problems.
+Meanwhile, APIs often need to restrict which sites can make requests to them.
+If another server is requesting data from the API the IP address can be blocked or throttled, but this strategy doesn't work with web clients.
+All an attacker needs to do to send a request from a new IP address is move to a different wifi hotspot.
+Luckily, there's a strategy that helps address both problems.

 ## `Access-Control-Allow-Origin`